hyscale/hyscale/examples/quickstart/go-lang/README.md

 ### Quickstart with a sample golang application

-This is a simple example having a single Go file.
+This is a simple example having a single Go file App.

 ### To deploy this:
 1. Replace `{{username}}` with your dockerhub username.